getsentry/craft/README.md

 ### `craft publish`: Publishing the Release

-The command will find a release branch for the provided version (tag) and publish the existing artifacts from the configured artifact provider to selected targets.
+The command will find a release branch for the provided version.
+The normal flow is for this release branch to be created automatically by `craft prepare`, but that's not strictly necessary.
+Then, it subscribes to the latest status checks on that branch.
+Once the checks pass, it downloads the release artifacts from the artifact provider configured in `.craft.yml` and uploads them to the targets named on the command line (and pre-configured in `.craft.yml`).

 ```plain
 craft publish NEW-VERSION